GuillermoBustosPerez/Published-Articles/README.md

 Please, do not hesitate in contact me at:
 guillermo.willbustos@gmail.com

-At the present this repository contains data of:
+At the present this repository contains data and code of:

   * Bustos-Pérez, G., Baena, J., 2021.
 Predicting Flake Mass: A View from Machine Learning.
 Lithic Technology 14. https://doi.org/10.1080/01977261.2021.1881267